 Tableau is becoming popular among the leading business houses.
 If you have just completed your Tableau training, then the interview questions listed below could be good examples.

-- How is Tableau different from the traditional BI tools?
+What is Tableau?
+How is Tableau different from the traditional BI tools?